SEMICeu/STR-AP/prototype/5. Documentation for stakeholders/Platforms.md

 }
 ```

-#### Download List of Uploaded Shapefiles by Competent Authorities where STR regulation is applicable
+#### Download List of Uploaded Shapefiles by Competent Authorities where STR regulation is applicable (Endpoint 6 for Platforms)

 **Overview**